W-9 vs 1099: Comparing IRS Contractor Tax Forms & How To Use Each

 Bottom Line

 If you’re currently working with 1099 contractors or considering doing so in the near future, consider using Gusto.
 Its system lets contractors submit W-9 information online that transfers to electronic 1099s you’ll send to your contractors and the IRS.
 Gusto also makes it easy to make direct deposit payments and helps you stay compliant with all federal and state employment laws.
-Sign up for its contractor-only plan now and get 30 days free.
+Sign up for its contractor-only plan now and get one month free when you run your first payroll (this offer will be applied to your Gusto invoice while all applicable terms and conditions are met or fulfilled).